SmartDataProjects/dynamo-docs/typical_operations.rst

 Adding a Storage Site to the System ...................................

 In a distributed system like the one in CMS or ATLAS there are systems which keep track of the sites and their capabilities.
 In CMS there is a tool called siteDB [#]_ which can be used to pick up the various properties of a site, but in principle others exist.
 In Dynamo, sites are represented as objects in the inventory.
 Sites can be added at runtime using tools like `dynamo-inject`.
-An example is given in the :ref:`Add Storage Sites`_ section.
+An example is given in the `Add Storage Sites`_ section.

 It is straightforward to write a tool to extract this information from an external database as to keep this information up-to-date.